PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/browser/request-response-object.md

 ---
-title: ARequest and Response Objects
+title: Request and Response Objects
 description: Learn how to acquire and use an access token
 author: EmLauber
 manager: CelesteDG